 It is just about baking season and I thought I would take the opportunity this Tuesday Tip Day to explain the differences between puff, shortcrust, and filo doughs.

 Puff pastry is best for pastries, sausage rolls, and sweet or savory pies.
 It is usually made with canola or a vegetable oil.

 Butter puff pastry is made with butter instead of the vegetable oil and has no sugar.
 Whether you use normal puff pastry or butter puff pastry is entirely a matter of personal preference.

 Sweet Puff Pastry

-Is made using sugar.
+Sweet puff pastry is made using sugar.
 It is used in sweet recipes that require a flaky, buttery pastry such as a sweet pie.

-Has a slightly biscuity, crumbly texture that doesn’t easily soak up fluids and is perfect for quiches, tarts, and other savories with wet fillings or those not served immediately.
+Shortcrust pastry has a slightly biscuity, crumbly texture that doesn’t easily soak up fluids and is perfect for quiches, tarts, and other savories with wet fillings or those not served immediately.
 It is surprisingly sturdy when removed from its tin.

+Filo is wafer thin, crunchy, and brown when cooked.
 Filo is used when a light, crunchy pastry is required, like for a spinach pie or baklava.